RobertoMachorro/fleet-foundation/README.md

 kubectl top pod -A --sort-by memory --sum
 ```

+## Installing Rancher

+If you opted for the infrastructure/rancher path in this repo, take a couple of extra steps:

+1. Configure the IP address and other Rancher options at infrastructure/rancher/fleet.yaml .

+2. Commit and let the setup redeploy.

-7. If you opted for the infrastructure path(s) in this repo, when setup completes, access Rancher at https://-your ip-.sslip.io/dashboard/ , using the password revealed by the command:
+3. When setup completes, access Rancher at https://-your ip-.sslip.io/dashboard/ , using the password revealed by the command:
 ```
 kubectl get secret --namespace cattle-system bootstrap-secret -o go-template='{{.data.bootstrapPassword|base64decode}}{{ "\n" }}'
 ```